araobp/tower/README.md

 - Apply OpenCV's color filters to the image to extract a sphere.
 - Measure the size of the sphere.
 - Caliculate relative 3D coordinates (x, y, z) from the camera, then add the height (z axis) of the camera.

+## Development environments

+- Android Studio (Kotlin)
+- vi for Node.js, OpenCV and TensorFlow Lite (HTML5, javascript and C/C++ with gcc)

 ## Code